 The seeds planted in these early NAMT events have grown, with the core programs of the Festival and two annual conferences continuing to this day.

 In 1989, the Alliance changed its name to the National Alliance for Musical Theatre, and the first annual Festival of New Musicals was produced in New York, with the conference taking place as a separate event.
 The Festival has been presented annually since then.
 Submissions are now open to any writer and the Festival audience is made up of leading professionals from throughout the theatre world.
-The Festival has introduced over 250 musicals and 475 writers to the people with the resources and expertise to move these shows forward.
-More than three-fourths of the Festival selections have gone on to subsequent developmental and full productions, been printed in publishers' catalogues, and recorded on cast albums.
+As of 2017, the Festival has introduced 334 musicals and 543 writers in our Festivals and Songwriters Showcases to the people with the resources and expertise to move these shows forward.
+More than three-fourths of the Festival selections have gone on to subsequent developmental and full productions, been printed in publishers’ catalogues and recorded on cast albums.

-The Alliance now boasts 150 member organizations, in 34 U.S. states and abroad, all sharing our mission to advance musical theatre by nurturing the creation, development, and production of new musicals.
-As of 2011, the Festival has presented 273 by 493 writers.
+NAMT now boasts 160 member organizations and 40 individual members, in 31 U.S. states and abroad, all sharing our mission to advance musical theatre by nurturing the creation, development and production of new musicals.

-NAMT members and other industry professionals at the 21st Annual Festival of New Musicals in 2009 at New World Stages.
+NAMT members and other industry professionals at the 2009 Festival of New Musicals (Photo by Ric Kallaher)

 Past NAMT Presidents